All items sold on this website are polyurethane resin replicas, made in USA. No real or natural bone is available on this site.

 The Chilla Fox breeds in early austral autumn, around March.
 After a gestation period of two months, two to four kits are born in a den.

-The South American gray fox is a largely solitary animal that has long been hunted for its pelt.
+The South American Gray Fox is a largely solitary animal that has long been hunted for its pelt.
 The foxes sometimes go near human habitations in search of food, such as chickens and sheep, but tend to avoid areas visited by dogs.

 Chilla Fox are useful in their role as scavengers of carrion and as dispersers of the seeds of the fruit they eat.